openshift-cs/rosaworkshop/OSD4/8-networking.md

 To confirm that we only have one pod running for our microservice, run the following command, or use the web UI.

 ```
-[okashi@ok-vm ostoy]# oc get pods
+$ oc get pods
 NAME                                   READY     STATUS    RESTARTS   AGE
 ostoy-frontend-679cb85695-5cn7x       1/1       Running   0          1h
 ostoy-microservice-86b4c6f559-p594d   1/1       Running   0          1h
 ```

 #### 5. Scale pods via Deployment definition
 Let's change our microservice definition yaml to reflect that we want 3 pods instead of the one we see.
-Download the [ostoy-microservice-deployment.yaml](https://raw.githubusercontent.com/0kashi/osdworkshop/master/yaml/ostoy-microservice-deployment.yaml) and save it on your local machine, if you didn't do so already.
+Download the [ostoy-microservice-deployment.yaml](https://raw.githubusercontent.com/openshift-cs/osdworkshop/master/OSD4/yaml/ostoy-microservice-deployment.yaml) and save it on your local machine, if you didn't do so already.

 - Open the file using your favorite editor.
 Ex: `vi ostoy-microservice-deployment.yaml`
 - Find the line that states `replicas: 1` and change that to `replicas: 3`.
 Then save and quit.